hetile-ssense/test_bot/README.md

 # hubot-salty

-This bot is a coffee.script for hubot and slack.
+This is a coffee.script for hubot and slack.
 It's puprose is to be a slack's interface to salt API.

 ### Installation